Family Violence Defense Lawyer in Texas

 The alleged assaultive offense must have also occurred two or more times during a period that is 12 months or less.

 A continuous family violence charge can affect your entire life.
 Be sure that you are represented by an attorney that you can trust to aggressively defend you.
-Those in Dallas County, Tarrant County, and Denton County can turn to Stuckle & Associates PLLC for attorneys who are not afraid to take on a challenge and are ready to dedicate themselves to your defense.
+Turn to Stuckle & Associates PLLC for attorneys who are not afraid to take on a challenge and are ready to dedicate themselves to your defense.
 To enlist the aid of an experienced family violence lawyer, call (972) 423-4405 today and schedule your free consultation appointment.